pupsresearchlab/pups.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am currently a PhD student at the University of Waterloo.
+I am a PhD canddidate at the University of Waterloo.
 I am supervised by [Florian Kerschbaum](https://cs.uwaterloo.ca/~fkerschb/) and I am a member of the  [Cryptography, Security, and Privacy (CrySP)](https://crysp.uwaterloo.ca/) lab.

 My research interests are cryptography and its applications to privacy with my current focus being privacy and machine learning.